Paying for Graduate School

 - Use Graduate PLUS loans to cover any remaining need.

-- After graduation, evaluate whether IDR makes financial sense, given your income and eligible indebtedness at the time, including undergraduate debt.
+- After graduation, evaluate whether IDR makes financial sense, given your income and indebtedness, including eligible undergraduate debt.

 - If IDR does make sense, assess how much better off you may be if you also enter PSLF.